 Once I am enrolled how do I register to write my exam?

 Exams must be booked at least two weeks in advance.
 Choose the date and time that you want to write your exam and email the information to Kulsum Murtaza: firstname.lastname@example.org

 You must also submit your proctor’s application form at this time for approval.

 No, the exam is only available in an online format.

 How do I prepare for the exam?

-For the Knowledge Exam there are several tools available including: Study Guide, *Practice Exam and Prep Guide.
-Candidates may also review the National Occupational Standards for Travel Counsellors (available for purchase in both PDF and hard copy).
-To order preparation material, please email Kulsum Murtaza at firstname.lastname@example.org . *For ACTA Members as well as students and instructors from Endorsed Schools: the Prep Guide and Practice Exam are included in the bundle package.
+For the Knowledge Exam there are several tools available including: National Occupational Standards to Travel Managers, *Practice Exam and Prep Guide.
+To order preparation material, please email Kulsum Murtaza at email@example.com . *For ACTA Members as well as instructors from Endorsed Schools: the Prep Guide and Practice Exam are included in the bundle package.
 They will be sent to the candidate immediately upon enrollment.

 What percentage do I need to pass my exam?

 For the Knowledge Exam – pass level is on a “sliding scale” around 72%.
 Each individual question has its own pass percentage depending on which questions are pulled for the test the pass mark may vary slightly.